 Microsoft Access 2007/2010 databases can be read within the ArcGIS environments using an OLE DB database connection.
 Reading these databases requires the correct ODBC drivers to be installed.

 1. To check whether the 32-bit Microsoft Access Database Engine drivers are installed, go to C:\Windows\SysWOW64\odbcad32.exe.
 If on a 32-bit machine, go to C:\Windows\System32\odbcad32.exe to access the utility.
-Go to the drivers tab.
+Navigate to the drivers tab.
 If the Microsoft Access Driver lists .mdb and .accdb, then the correct drivers are installed.
-In this case, skip to step 4.
+In this case, skip to Step 4.

 Before and After

 4. Launch the 'Add OLE DB Connection' utility in ArcCatalog.
 To locate this utility using ArcGIS 10 or older, see the 10.0 Web help document Adding OLE DB connections.
 If using ArcGIS 10.1 or newer, see the 10.1 Web help topic Adding OLE DB connections to databases.

 5. In the Data Link Properties dialog box, select the Microsoft Office 12.0 Access Database Engine OLE DB Provider.

 6. Click Next to open the Connection tab.

 7. For Step 1, Data Source, either type or copy and paste the location to the ACCDB file.